Tipping in Mexico: Who to Tip & How Much

 Grocery Store Baggers

 The baggers in grocery stores in Mexico aren’t employees of the store and don’t receive a wage.
 They work solely for tips, so don’t overlook them.
-I usually tip them 5 to 10 pesos, or more if I have a lot of groceries.
+I usually tip them 5 to 10 pesos, or more if I have many groceries.

 Gas Station Attendants

-Don’t be afraid to ask them to check your oil levels, wash your windshield, or check your tire pressure.
-If the attendant does all of those things you can tip them even more, but about 20 pesos is quite normal in my experience and through my observations as a passenger.
+Don’t be afraid to ask them to inspect your oil levels, wash your windshield, or check your tire pressure.
+If the attendant does all of those things, you can tip them even more, but about 20 pesos is quite normal in my experience and through my observations as a passenger.

 Parking Lot Attendants